mpalop/remote-sg-manager/README.md

 # remote-ec2-tools
-this small project grants you access adding your current IP to a defined SG
+this small project give you tools to:
+* Start/Stop an instance of your accout
+* Enable/Disable remote connection to your instance

+Uses Python 3.7 with boto3 library